 Charlie Alexander has been active in the field of transplantation since 1995.
 He began his career at The LLF as an Operating Room Perfusionist and later fulfilled the role of Organ Recovery Coordinator.
 In 1999, he started the Hospital Development Department for the organization and later became the Manager of Hospital Services.
-In 2003, Alexander became the Director of Clinical and Hospital Services.
-In April of 2004, Alexander was recruited to become the President & CEO of the organization.
+In 2003, he became the Director of Clinical and Hospital Services.
+In April of 2004, Charlie was recruited to become the President & CEO of the organization.

-Since the early 1990s, he has given more than 200 professional presentations on organ and tissue donation and transplantation.
+Since the early 1990s, Charlie has given more than 200 professional presentations on organ and tissue donation and transplantation.
 His work has been published in several professional publications, including case studies in organ donor management, the use of APRV modes of ventilation in organ donors, CVVHD, and DCD.

 An active member of NATCO since 1996, he has chaired a number of committees, including the NATCO Introductory Course, Membership and Public Policy.
 He served on the Board of Directors as Secretary for two years, President-Elect and then as President from 2003-2006.

-Alexander is currently the President-Elect for the Association of Organ Procurement Organizations (AOPO), and serves on the Board of Directors for Donate Life Maryland.
+Charlie is currently the President-Elect for the Association of Organ Procurement Organizations (AOPO), and serves on the Board of Directors for Donate Life Maryland.